 APR offers various testing protocols and options for recognition to companies striving to design and commercialize Preferred labels and printing systems for PE films.
 Test results demonstrating recycling compatibility can determine material classification.
 One company has received Critical Guidance Recognition for a compatible olefin based label system.

 Inks applied to the label must be minimized to prevent the same potential adverse effects listed in the “Direct Printing Inks, Primers, Coatings and Laminating Adhesives” section.

 Untested label adhesives

-Of the available labeling methods direct printing adds the least amount of potential contamination.
-Small levels of the correct inks disperse in the final polymer without having much of an impact on quality.
-Heavily printed film of dark colors can be problematic since the dark colors affects a large amount of polymer, limiting its potential for reuse.
-The amount of printing should be limited since heavy levels of ink volatize in the extruder and may cause gels in the final product even if most recyclers use vented extruders.
-Large amounts of printing can overwhelm the capacity of these extruders to remove the volatile components.
+The amount of adhesive should also be limited since heavy levels can degrade and volatize in the extruder and may cause gels and specks in the final product even if most recyclers use vented extruders.
+Large amounts of adhesives can overwhelm the capacity of these extruders to remove the volatile components.